 Please talk to us if considering a place at Sandling so that we can look into any reasonable adjustments that may be required, with you.

 The Local Offer

 This link will direct you to the Kent Local Officer for Special Educational Needs and Disability.

 What else is available in the local area?

-The school SEN policy is available from the policies section of the website.
+The school SEN policy and the accessibility plan (contained within the Public Sector Equality Duty Policy) are available from the policies section of the website.